iashishbhandari/ABNetworkKit/README.md

 # ABNetworkKit
 A protocol oriented approach to HTTP Networking on iOS.

 ABNetworkKit supports custom data types conforming to three protocols ABDispatcherProtocol, ABOperationProtocol and ABRequestProtocol.
-It also define some ABNetworkTypes to encapsulate certain required informations for a URL session.
+It also define ABNetworkTypes to encapsulate certain required information to establish a HTTP URL session.

 ## Protocols (Swift)

 ###  ABDispatcherProtocol

-The included `ABNetworkDispatcher` (open to subclass) is responsible for initiating requests to and forwarding on all information directly from the URL session.
-It confirms to `ABDispatcherProtocol`
+The included `ABNetworkDispatcher` (open to subclass) is responsible for initiating requests and to forwarding on information directly from the underlying URL session.
+It conforms to `ABDispatcherProtocol`

 ```swift